 The downside to empty legs is that you can never predict what is coming to come up and when, so you need to be flexible.
 Some companies operate a weekly mailing list with flights available 1-3 weeks in advance.

 I like Air Partner for looking at empty legs as they have a clear list with prices on.
 Many of the other company websites don’t have this.
 I suspect that is because they are open to negotiation.
 Personally, I would rather know a ballpark figure so I don’t look stupid when I phone up and it turns out to be £20,000!
 Air Partner operate a range of private jet aircraft including the Hawker 800XP, Embraer Legacy (above), Phenom 300 and Cessna Citation Excel/XLS.
 They have empty leg flights from a wide range of UK airports including Luton, Farnborough and Manchester.
 You can find details of their current emplty legs and sign up for the weekly empty leg list here.

-Shared private jet clubs
+Shared private jet clubs and pay per seat

-Shared private jet clubs are the latest things for private jets.
+Shared private jet clubs were the latest things for private jets.
+Sadly the UK ones have pretty much fallen by the wayside.
 These companies operate a membership scheme where you can usually fly as much as you want on their private jets but you will be sharing the space with other people.
 They operate a set schedule to various destinations so you don’t have the flexibility like you would with a private jet.

 JetClass are a new operation in Europe and are aiming to make private jet travel affordable.
-At the moment they have several inter-Europe routes from places such as Nice, Zurich and Vienna which start at €390.
-This service is definitely on my list to try as it is such a great price to get the private jet experience.
+At the moment they have several inter-Europe routes from places such as Nice, Zurich and Luxembourg which start at €390.
+This service is definitely on my list to try as it’s such a great price to get the private jet experience.
 Again it is a shared jet but you still get all the other perks of a private jet.

 More information on JetClass.com